Egocentric Activity Recognition and Localization on a 3D Map: Experiments and Results

-\textbullet\ \textbf{3D Action Localization}.We consider 3D action localization as binary classification over the 3D grids.
+\textbf{Evaluation Metrics}.
+For all experiments, we We follow~\cite{damen2020epic,li2020eye} to evaluate the performance of both action recognition using both Mean Class Accuracy and Top-1 Accuracy.
+As for 3D Action Localizatio, we consider 3D action localization as binary classification over the regular 3D grids.
 Therefore, we report the Precision, Recall, and F1 score on a downsampled 3D heatmap ($\times$4 in X, Y direction, and $\times$2 in Z direction) as in~\cite{Li_2018_ECCV}.